Luxembourg entry visa for third-country nationals

 When the visa is granted, it is affixed in the passport in the form of a visa sticker.

-The visa type C allows for stays for a duration not exceeding 90 days over any 180-day period.
+The type C visa allows for stays for a duration not exceeding 90 days over any 180-day period.
 The visa can be issued for one or several entries, depending on the reasons of stay.

 The results shown by this tool are not legally binding.

 Possession of a visa does not confer an irrevocable right of entry.
-The holder of a visa is required to show evidence, at external borders, that they fulfill the conditions of entry in accordance with the Schengen Borders Code (article 6).
+The holder of a visa is required to show evidence, at external borders, that they fulfil the conditions of entry in accordance with the Schengen Borders Code (article 6).

 Note that the Passport, Visa and Legalisation Office is competent for visa applications regarding stays not exceeding 90 days over any 180-day period.

-Refusal to issue the visa C
+Refusal to issue the type C visa

 This decision is notified to the applicant by the consulate.